 - Difference

 - The only non-monotone operator

+- Projection

+- The only operator that removes columns

 - Cross product

 - The only operator that adds columns

 - Union

 - The only operator that allows you to add rows?

 - A more rigorous argument?

 - Selection?
-Projection?

 - Homework problem

 Extensions to relational algebra